stackstrap/stackstrap/README.md

 ## What is next?

 This tool will soon be undergoing a [rebuild].
-The idea is to worry less about Templates and more about the services which run your application.
+Improvements will be made in how Templates are dealt with and the tool will also start to offer options for easily managing services that power your application.

 [twelve-factor]: http://12factor.net/
 [rebuild]: https://github.com/stackstrap/8